TheOdinProject/curriculum/react/more_react_concepts/managing_state_with_context_api.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - For some extra practice/review, check out the [React docs lesson on passing data with Context](https://react.dev/learn/passing-data-deeply-with-context).

+- [This video](https://www.youtube.com/watch?v=3XaXKiXtNjw) gives a great explanation on using composition instead of useContext, but if you find yourself prop drilling down 2-4 "dumb" components, composition should be used.